Meet our Trainer:

-During this time the puppies will meet new friends and owners learn new skills to teach when at home, on walks, around at a friends place or just general living with your newest furry friend.
+During our program, puppies will meet new friends and owners learn new skills to teach when at home, on walks, around at a friends place or just general living with your newest furry friend.

 Skills learnt will include Look at Me, Sit stay, Drop stay, Come to a Sit and some Heel work.
-We will also cover topics including effective communication with your dog, what are your dog’s needs as well as building a good relationship with your dog.
+We will also cover topics including effective communication with your dog, what are your dog’s needs, plus building a good relationship with your dog.

-Your puppy will also associate visits to us as a fun, positive and social place, rather than being a place visited when they are sick or feeling unwell.
+Your puppy will also associate visits to our hospital as a fun, positive and social place, rather than being a place visited when they are sick or feeling unwell.

-Please call Reception on 9999 2269 to book your puppies place
+Please call our reception team on 9999 2269 to book a spot in puppy school.

 We have been running Puppy School at Mona Vale Vets for the past 20 years.
 We were one of the first Puppy Schools on the Northern Beaches.
 Our classes have developed over this time to represent the most up to date canine behaviour training.